Kreativepardha/distributed-microservices-spring-/README.md

 # distributed-microservices-spring-
 Building a **distributed, scalable microservices project** using **Java** requires careful planning, architecture design, and the right set of tools.
-Below is a **high-level breakdown** of how you can structure your project.

 ---

 ## **1. Architecture Design**